 Dai is issued by Maker and has managed to hold its peg within a few cents of $1 for 99.9% of the time since it was created – even despite the price of Ether dropping 90% from all-time highs.

 USDC – A fiat-collateralized stable coin by Circle & Coinbase

-It is backed 1:1 with fiat currency, and exists as a token on the Ethereum network, allowing it to operate with smart contracts.
+USDC is backed 1:1 with fiat currency and exists as a token on the Ethereum network so that it can interact with smart contracts.

 USDC is one of the fastest-growing stablecoins and has excelled in widespread adoption.
 It has grown to a market cap of almost half a billion dollars since its inception in October 2018.

 This is largely thanks to its reputable owners in Circle and Coinbase, and the coin’s integration into their infrastructure.